remykarem/py2pddl/README.md

 ### 4. Parse

-* To generate the PDDL files from the command line, run
+* Generate the PDDL files from the command line by runnning

     ```text
     python -m py2pddl.parse aircargo.py